 Allergic reactions can include everything from a bit of discomfort, all the way to anaphylaxis (or the child's throat swelling shut so they can't breathe.)
 It's best to treat all allergies as if they are life-threatening.
 Because even if they aren't, you'll at least end up with an unhappy child if you expose them to something they're allergic to.

 If children have severe allergies, they will normally have an Epi-pen in case they have a reaction.
 Make sure to get parents to explain how to use it.

-You should also be aware of any other medical conditions that the kids might have, such as hemophilia, epilepsy, asthma, or others.
+You should also be aware of any other medical conditions that the children might have, such as hemophilia, epilepsy, asthma, or others.
 If the children need to take any medication, it's important to know how it's administered and when they have to take it.

-It's important to be aware of any fears that kids may have.
+It's important to be aware of any fears that children may have.
 That way you can avoid them, or help put their minds at ease if they're unavoidable.
-For example, lots of kids are afraid of the dark and might want you to help check under the bed or in their closets before they are willing to go to bed.
+For example, lots of children are afraid of the dark and might want you to help check under the bed or in their closets before they are willing to go to bed.
 Others are afraid of the dark and may need a night light or special toy to sleep.

-Some children have unusual habits that develop seemingly for no reason.
+Some children can also have unusual habits that develop seemingly for no reason.
 It's worth knowing about these behaviors in advance, just so that they don't catch you off-guard or become a cause for concern if they're just normal for that child.

 This is a good one to ask any time that you're babysitting in the evening on a school night.

 Most children have some kind of homework they're expected to do each night.
 Whether that's reading, doing math, spelling, or practicing a musical instrument.